Overview

 What this scope actually covers

-The scope usually begins with shell design coordination for warehouse, office, and showroom combinations and quickly expands into parking, circulation, and service-yard planning for mixed users.
+The scope usually begins with shell design coordination for warehouse, office, showroom, and service-bay combinations and quickly expands into parking, circulation, and service-yard planning for mixed-user properties in norman corridors.
 Those early decisions influence more than field labor.
 They shape procurement sequencing, inspection timing, site readiness, and the order in which later trades can mobilize with confidence.

-We also account for utility capacity sizing for office and light industrial functions and phased turnover planning for lease-up or owner occupancy because those are the details that can quietly break a schedule when they are deferred too long.
-By the time the work reaches envelope and structural decisions that preserve long-term flexibility, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.
+We also account for utility capacity sizing for office loads, light industrial functions, and tenant flexibility and phased turnover planning for lease-up or owner occupancy programs because those are the details that can quietly break a schedule when they are deferred too long.
+By the time the work reaches structural and envelope decisions that preserve long-term building flexibility, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.

 That level of planning is especially useful across Norman and central Oklahoma because job conditions shift quickly between corridor growth sites, tighter urban parcels, industrial-support land, and owner-user expansions that need to protect active operations.
 The same service must be delivered differently depending on those conditions, and the build plan has to reflect that reality early.